 Pediatric and Adolescent Gynecology Fellowship

 Another key component in the education of the fellow will be experience at St. Joseph’s Hospital and Medical Center.
-St. Joseph’s is one home to the Phoenix Integrated Residency Program in Obstetrics and Gynecology.
+St. Joseph’s is one home of the Phoenix Integrated Residency Program in Obstetrics and Gynecology.
 The fellow will see older adolescents and pregnant adolescents at the Women’s Center at St. Joseph’s.
-The fellow will also take in house attending call on Labor and Delivery at St. Joseph’s for 2 shifts per month.
+They will also take in-house attending call on Labor and Delivery at St. Joseph’s for 2 -12 hour shifts per month.

 About Phoenix Children’s Hospital